 OAI-Official Action Indicated

-The FDA issued 4,770 Form 483s in 2019.
+The FDA issued 1,749 Form 483s to food manufacturers in 2020.
 In dire circumstances, like finding microorganisms, it can lead to lost production, a costly recall, or worse, a scar on the brand’s reputation.

 It’s well documented that inspectors can take test samples from anywhere in the facility, even if it’s not a direct food contact surface.
 Certain microorganisms could potentially pose a threat of contamination, even in zones further away from direct food contact surfaces.

 Inspection citations come in all shapes and sizes — some are minor, but others can be more serious.
 From inadequate sanitation procedures and poor recordkeeping to questionable pH levels found in food samples — there’s no telling what inspectors will discover when they visit a plant.